 Day 6 – Salamanca Markets & conclusion (B)

 The world-famous Salamanca markets are held every Saturday and we wouldn’t want to miss them.
 After an included breakfast explore the market at your own leisure and sample the abundance of street foods.
 Wander the rows of market stalls displaying woodwork, arts & craft, fresh produce, coffee, wine, cooked foods and more.
 This is Tasmania’s most famous market and operates every Saturday for the entire year.
 Salamanca has a well preserved collection of convict built, sandstone buildings connected by narrow laneways, staircases and interesting little spaces to explore.

 In addition to the markets, Salamanca area has fantastic art galleries, cafes and retail stores.
 You are free to discover the markets & surrounds at your leisure… perhaps a wander across the dock area or up into the quaint suburb of Battery Point?

 This officially concludes your 6 Day Scenic Tasmania adventure.
 We are sure you will have gained a real taste and appreciation for this great little island.
-Thank you for joining us.
+Thank you for joining us on our Tasmanian tour.
 Hotel check-out is by 11am.
 For those interested in additional activities and sight seeing, luggage can be stored in the hotel reception luggage room at no additional charge.
-Additional nights at the Movenpick Hotel can be organised pre/post tour upon request, ensuring you are kept in the same room as included in your tour package.
+Additional nights at the Movenpick Hotel can be organised pre/post Tassie tour upon request, ensuring you are kept in the same room as included in your tour package.

 For those looking to extend their touring or in search of afternoon attractions, below are a few ideas you may wish to consider: